jon-huff/trading-system/README.md

 The backtest script is still very basic in terms of functionality (e.g. only one position can be open at a time).
 However, this provides a glimpse into the performance of the strategy on out-of-sample data.

+***
+Currently working on deep learning time-series modeling in conjunction with cross-sectional time-series.